Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Conclusion

 \section{Conclusion}

 We proposed a novel approach for weakly supervised action segmentation from transcripts.
-Our proposed method consists of a two-branch network that predicts two redundant but different representations for action segmentation at training time.
-We introduced a new mutual consistency loss (MuCon) that enforces these two representations to be consistent during training.
-Using MuCon and a transcript prediction loss, we are able to train our network end-to-end without the need for costly dynamic programming or iterative processes and achieve state-of-the-art results on the Breakfast and Hollywood extended datasets.
-Our proposed method is able to perform action segmentation and alignment statistically comparable to state-of-the-art while being $14$ times faster to train and $20$ times faster at test time.
-We think that mutual consistency learning based on redundant representations can also be applied in other domains.
+It consists of a two-branch network that predicts two representations for action segmentation.
+To train the network, we introduced a new mutual consistency loss (MuCon) that enforces these two representations to be consistent during training.
+Using MuCon and a transcript prediction loss, we can train our network end-to-end without the need for additional steps.
+We show that the proposed network with the mutual consistency loss achieves an accuracy that is either on par or better than the state-of-the-art.
+At the same time, it is much faster during inference and offers the best trade-off between accuracy and inference time.
+Furthermore, we have shown that the mutual consistency loss increases the accuracy even for fully supervised learning and that the network can be applied to a mixed setting where a few videos are fully annotated and the other videos are only weakly annotated.